 Willamette University has been honored nationally for a wide range of accomplishments, from being a good value and preparing students for successful careers to showing leadership in sustainability and public service.
 Our students and faculty frequently earn some of the top scholarships and fellowships in the country for their accomplishments both in and out of the classroom.

-College of Liberal Arts
+College of Arts & Sciences

-U.S. News & World Report listed Willamette University as the highest ranked liberal arts college in Oregon and among the top nationally in “Best Colleges 2014.”
+U.S. News & World Report ranked Willamette University atop the Oregon schools listed in its 2020 “National Liberal Arts Colleges” rankings.
+Willamette is also ranked among the “Top Performers on Social Mobility” and “Best Value Schools.”
 The magazine’s ranking formula takes account of factors such as SAT scores, student/faculty ratio, peer reputation and alumni giving.

 College of Law